griba2001/rust-monadic/README.md

 Changes:

 v.
+0.4.8: added the WriterT transformer for (Vec, LinkedList, VecDeque) as nested monads

-0.4.7: added the ReaderT transformer for monads that implement FromIterator (Vec, LinkedList, VecDeque)
+v.
+0.4.7: added the ReaderT transformer for (Vec, LinkedList, VecDeque) as nested monads

 v.
 0.4.5 and 0.4.6: doc cleaning